Acute coughs are often caused by infections, such as colds or the flu. Other causes may be:

 - Acute bronchitis

 A chronic cough has many causes.
-Common examples include:
+Common ones are:

 - Chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis or emphysema